-Withholding allowances.
-You should generally claim one withholding allowance on line 5 of Form W-4.
-However, if you are a resident of Canada, Mexico, Japan, or the Republic of (South) Korea; a student from India; or a U.S. national; you may be able to claim additional withholding allowances for your spouse and children.
+Line 5.
+You should generally claim one withholding allowance.
+However, if you are a resident of Canada, Mexico, or the Republic of (South) Korea; a student from India; or a U.S. national; you may be able to claim additional withholding allowances for your spouse and children.
 See Pub.
 519 for more information.